 The applicant may be asked to conduct a pump test if the department finds it necessary to determine the effects the proposed withdrawal has on other nearby wells.
 The actual test pumping of the aquifer must be long enough in duration to achieve a stabilized water level in the test well or production well, and in the observation well(s).
 It can take up to 72 hours of continuous test pumping to achieve a stabilized water level.
 In addition, one or more nearby wells must be monitored and documented during the test pumping to help determine how much influence the new high capacity well has on neighboring wells.
 Additional details can be found in

 Iowa DNR Technical Bulletin 23.1.

-The Private Well Classes are designed to help a homeowner and well user understand the basic science of water wells and inform them of best practices to maintain and protect the water supply.
-These basic tools can help ensure a safe drinking water supply and extend the life of the well.
+The Private Well Classes are designed to help you understand the basic science of water wells and inform them of best practices to maintain and protect the water supply.
+These basic tools can help you make informed decisions regarding your water supply.
+This helps ensure a safe drinking water supply and extend the life of the well.

-The classes are part of an online learning experience that includes monthly emails with class lessons that will be reinforced by monthly webinars you can attend as often as you wish - even after the emailed class materials have ended.
+The classes are part of an online learning experience that includes monthly emails with class lessons that are reinforced by monthly webinars you can - AND - you can attend as often as you wish, even after the emailed class materials have ended.